 Practically speaking, this means that if you only have $500 in your bank account, you can only budget $500 in YNAB.
 You’ll have to wait until you receive more income to budget more dollars.

-If you try to budget more than $500, your “To Be Budgeted” number in YNAB will turn red, like this:
+If you try to budget more than $500, your “Ready to Assign” number in YNAB will turn red, like this:

-You do not need to wait until payday to start budgeting or feel left out if you’re not paid monthly.
+You don’t need to wait until payday to start budgeting (and no need to feel left out if you’re not paid monthly).
 YNAB works for every pay cycle (weekly, bimonthly, monthly, quarterly and even variable income), and it works whenever you’re ready to start—and, it works especially well once you do!

-… all you have to do is budget the dollars that you have right now.
-It doesn’t matter if you have two dollars or 2,000 dollars, your mission is to allocate all of that cash to the most important, most urgent, jobs in your budget.
-When you get paid, again, you’ll budget, again.
+All you have to do is budget the dollars that you have right now.
+It doesn’t matter if you have two dollars or two thousand dollars, your mission is to allocate all of that cash to the most important, most urgent jobs in your budget.
+When you get paid again, you’ll budget, again.